On reduction and normalization in the computational core: Operational Properties of , Weak and Surface Reduction

-\begin{enumerate} \item $\sreds$ is locally confluent and terminating, and so confluent. $\sredid$ satisfies the diamond property of \Cref{fact:diamond}, and so also confluence. \item It is easily verified that $\sredbc $ and $ \sredid$ strongly commute, and similarly for $\sredbc $ and $ \sreds$.
-The claim then follow by Hindley-Rosen Lemma. \item $\sredbc \cup \sredid$ strongly commutes with $\sreds$.
-This point is delicate because to close a diagram of the shape $\xrevredx{\surf}{\sigma} \cdot \sredid$ may require a $\sredbc$ step, see \Cref{ex:confluence} .
-The claim then follow by Hindley-Rosen Lemma. \item A counterexample is provided by the same diagram which is mentioned in the previous point \Cref{ex:confluence}, requiring a $\sredbc$-step to close. \qedhere \end{enumerate} \end{proof}
+\begin{enumerate} \item $\sreds$ is locally confluent and terminating, and so confluent; $\sredid$ is quasi-diamond (in the sense of \Cref{fact:diamond}), and hence also confluent. \item It is easily verified that $\sredbc $ and $ \sredid$ strongly commute, and similarly for $\sredbc $ and $ \sreds$.
+The claim then follows by Hindley--Rosen Lemma. \item $\sredbc \cup \sredid$ strongly commutes with $\sreds$.
+This point is delicate because to close a diagram of the shape $\xrevredx{\surf}{\sigma} \cdot \sredid$ may require a $\sredbc$ step, see \Cref{ex:confluence} below.
+The claim then follows by Hindley--Rosen Lemma. \item A counterexample is provided by the same diagram mentioned in the previous point (\Cref{ex:confluence}), requiring a $\sredbc$ step to close. \qedhere \end{enumerate} \end{proof}